What does it mean to study the Humanities? What is Humanities scholarship and how do we engage with it? How are you a part of the Humanities?

 - Explore the diversity of Humanities and what it means to be a Humanities scholar.

 Weekly online lessons will introduce you to specific skills and concepts needed for success in the Humanities.
-Weekly in-person seminars will help you apply those skills to your current courses.
+Weekly seminars will help you apply those skills to your current courses.
 Seminar workshops and discussions focus on academic issues such as the role of academic integrity in student work, preparing for and participating in seminars, and giving and receiving feedback from peers and instructors.